brtrahms/Fooling-Facial-Recognition-Models-Using-Deep-Convelutional-Generative-Adversarial-Networks/README.md

 Brandon Trahms
 Github: brtrahms

 This project is aiming to study various Facial recognition models' accuarcy using Generative Advasarial Networks.
-The Advasarial Nets will be used to learn what is recognized as a face and if there are any false positives.
+The Advasarial Nets will be used to generate images to learn what is detected as a face and see we can generate any false positive images.